squid-cache/squid-cache.github.io/SquidFaq/ClearingTheCache.rst

 squid
 }}}

+If your cache directory and state files are at the root level of a partition there are a few system objects you need to be careful with.
+To get around these you may need to change the ''rm -r '' to a safer list of specific squid files:

+{{{
+rm -rf /squid/cache/[0-9]*
+rm -f /squid/cache/swap*
+rm -f /squid/cache/netdb*
+rm -f /squid/cache/*.log
+}}}

 If you wish to try the pruning method with a level change and let us know the results then please do.
 We would like this page to cover all known resizing requirements and options.